-- Conflict of Interest in Research
+- Financial Conflict of Interest in Research

-FAQ's for Conflict of Interest in Research
+FAQ's for Financial Conflict of Interest in Research

-What is a conflict of interest?
+What is a Financial Conflict of Interest?

 - SLU Personnel: All SLU faculty, staff, students (except undergraduates) and other trainees (regardless of pay) listed on an application and/or award for external research funding.